-All members of staff have individual, password protected logins to the school network and visitors to the school can access part of the network using a generic visitor login and password if agreed by the Head of School.
+All members of staff have individual, password protected logins to the school network and visitors to the school can access part of the network using a generic visitor login and password if agreed by the Deputy Head.
 Staff are required to update and change their passwords regularly.
-Staff laptops are Encryption protected and a password is required to gain access to individual login pages.